groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/_index.en.md

 features:
   enable: true
   title: "GroupDocs.Merger features"
-  description: "Seamlessly merge, split, and manipulate PDF and Office Documents"
+  description: "Easily merge, split, and manipulate PDF and Office documents with powerful tools."

   items:
     # feature loop
     - icon: "merge"
       title: "Combine files"
-      content: "Merge two or more documents into a single document, joining specific pages or page ranges from multiple source documents."
+      content: "Merge multiple documents into one, selecting specific pages or page ranges from different source files."

     # feature loop
     - icon: "split"
       title: "Split document"
-      content: "Utilize the split operation to divide a source document into multiple resultant documents, enabling efficient organization and management of files."
+      content: "Break a document into multiple smaller files, making it easier to manage and organize content."

     # feature loop
     - icon: "move"
       title: "Move pages"
-      content: "Smoothly reposition a page within a document by leveraging the MovePage feature."
+      content: "Reorder your document by moving pages to a new position with the MovePage feature."

     # feature loop
     - icon: "remove"
       title: "Remove pages"
-      content: "Effectively remove individual pages or a collection of specific page numbers from the source document with the RemovePages feature."
+      content: "Delete individual pages or a set of specific pages from a document using the RemovePages feature."

     # feature loop
     - icon: "rotate"
       title: "Rotate pages"
-      content: "Take advantage of the RotatePages operation to easily rotate pages within a document by specifying the rotation angle as 90, 180, or 270 degrees"
+      content: "Rotate pages in a document by 90, 180, or 270 degrees with the RotatePages feature."

     # feature loop
     - icon: "swap"
       title: "Swap pages"
-      content: "Rearrange the page order by exchanging the positions of two pages within the source document, producing a new document."
+      content: "Change the order of pages by swapping two pages within the document."

     # feature loop
     - icon: "extract"
       title: "Extract pages"
-      content: "Generate a new document containing only the selected pages by extracting specific pages or page ranges from the source document."
+      content: "Create a new document containing only selected pages by extracting specific pages or page ranges."

     # feature loop
     - icon: "orientation"
       title: "Change orientation"
-      content: "Modify the page orientation (portrait or landscape) for specific pages or all pages of the document by leveraging the ChangeOrientation operation."
+      content: "Switch page orientation between portrait and landscape for specific or all pages in a document."

     # feature loop
     - icon: "preview"
       title: "Preview pages"
-      content: "Gain a clearer understanding of the content and structure of the document by generating image representations of its pages.
-Make previews of all or just specific pages."
+      content: "Generate image previews of document pages to get a better view of their content and layout."

 ############################# Code samples ############################
 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Merger for Java operations"
+  description: "Examples of common GroupDocs.Merger operations in Java"
   items:
     # code sample loop
     - title: "Merge DOCX files into a single document"
       content: |
-        With the [Merge Word Documents](https://docs.groupdocs.com/merger/java/merge/word/) feature you can combine entire DOCX files into a single document by loading the source file, adding more DOCX files to join, and saving the merged document.
-Below is a Java code snippet demonstrating the merge process:
+        With the [Merge Word Documents](https://docs.groupdocs.com/merger/java/merge/word/) feature, you can easily combine multiple DOCX files into one.
+Load the source document, add additional DOCX files, and save the merged result.
+Below is a Java code snippet demonstrating the merging process:
         {{< landing/code title="How to merge DOCX files in Java">}}
         ```java {style=abap}
         // Load the source DOCX file
         Merger merger = new Merger("sample1.docx");
-        // Add another DOCX file to merge
+        // Add another DOCX file to combine
         merger.join("sample2.docx");
-        // Merge DOCX files and save result
+        // Merge DOCX files and save the output
         merger.save("merged.docx");
         ```
         {{< /landing/code >}}
     # code sample loop
-    - title: "Split PDF document into multiple files"
+    - title: "Split a PDF document into multiple files"
       content: |
-        Divide a document into multiple files with the [Split Document](https://docs.groupdocs.com/merger/java/split-document/) feature to simplify the process of managing and extracting specific sections or pages from large documents.
-It allows you to divide documents into smaller parts based on various criteria - by page range, by start/end pages, by odd/even page numbers etc.
+        Use the [Split Document](https://docs.groupdocs.com/merger/java/split-document/) feature to break a large PDF into smaller, more manageable files.
+This is useful for extracting specific sections or pages.
+You can split a document using various criteria, such as page range, specific start and end pages, or even odd/even page numbers.
-        {{< landing/code title="Split the document to several one-page documents">}}
+        {{< landing/code title="Split a document into multiple one-page files">}}
         ```java {style=abap}
-        // Split PDF file using GroupDocs.Merger for Java API
+        // Split a PDF file using GroupDocs.Merger for Java API
         String filePath = "input.pdf";
         String filePathOut = "output.pdf";

-        // Initialize SplitOptions class with output files path format
+        // Initialize the SplitOptions class with the output file format
         SplitOptions splitOptions = new SplitOptions(filePathOut, new int[] { 3, 6, 8 });

-        // Instantiate Merger with input PDF document
+        // Create a Merger instance with the input PDF document
         Merger merger = new Merger(filePath);

-        // Call split method and pass SplitOptions object to save resultant documents
+        // Call the split method with the SplitOptions object to generate separate files
         merger.split(splitOptions);

         ```